Board of Trustees Profiles

 Mark V. Mactas ’74*

-Mark V. Mactas is retired as president and chief operating officer of Towers Watson, a global professional services firm.
-He joined Towers Perrin in 1980 and was chairman and CEO until its merger with Watson Wyatt in 2010.
-He is the vice chair of the board of trustees of Save the Children.
+Mark V. Mactas is retired president and chief operating officer of Towers Watson, a global professional services firm.
+He joined Towers Perrin in 1980 and was elected chairman and CEO in 2000.
+He served in that capacity until the merger with Watson Wyatt, forming Towers Watson on January 1, 2010.
+He currently serves as vice chair of the board of trustees of Save the Children.
 He is a fellow of the Society of Actuaries and the Conference of Consulting Actuaries.
-He received a bachelor’s degree in mathematics and economics from Lehigh in 1974.
+He received a bachelorís degree in mathematics and economics from Lehigh in 1974.

 Joseph R. Perella ’64

-Joseph R. Perella is the founder of Perella Weinberg Partners, a corporate advisory and asset management firm.
-Prior to that, he was the worldwide head of Morgan Stanley’s Investment Banking Division and chairman of the Institutional Securities and Investment Banking Group.
+Joseph R. Perella is the founding partner and chief executive officer of Perella Weinberg Partners, a corporate advisory and asset management firm.
+Prior to that, he was the worldwide head of Morgan Stanleyís Investment Banking Division and chairman of the Institutional Securities and Investment Banking Group.
 He also co-founded the merger advisory boutique Wasserstein Perella.
-He received a bachelor’s degree in business administration from Lehigh in 1964 and an M.B.A. from Harvard University in 1972.
+He received a bachelorís degree in business administration from Lehigh in 1964 and an M.B.A. from Harvard University in 1972.
 He also served in the U.S. Air Force and the New Jersey Air National Guard.

 J. Stuart Ryan ’81, ’11P, ’13P

-J. Stuart Ryan is the chairman of the board of directors of Calpine Corporation and the CEO of Aggregates USA.
+J. Stuart Ryan is the chairman of the board of directors of Calpine Corporation and the chairman of Aggregates USA.
 He is also the founding owner and president of Rydout LLC, a private investment firm focused on energy and power.
-He also serves on Lehigh’s Engineering Advisory Council.
-He received a bachelor’s degree in chemical engineering from Lehigh in 1981 and an M.B.A. from Harvard University in 1986.
+He also serves on Lehighís Engineering Advisory Council.
+He received a bachelorís degree in chemical engineering from Lehigh in 1981 and an M.B.A. from Harvard University in 1986.

 Sarat Sethi ’92